 Jose Varela, Systems Administrator, Mr. Varela is completing his studies for a Computer Science degree at Kean University, and has been providing lighting-fast IT solutions including development of proprietary fusion software for our Focus Fusion experimental device.
 He is a core member during our experiments and ensures that LPPFusion in and out of lab operations run as smoothly and securely as possible.
 He joined LPPFusion in 2015.
 Jose can be reached at Jose@lppfusion.com

-Rudolph “Rudy” Fritsch, Director of Investor Relations, has been President of Allsteel, a manufacturer of industrial metal-forming equipment, for 15 years.
+Rudolph “Rudy” Fritsch, Research Mechanical Engineer, has been President of Allsteel, a manufacturer of industrial metal-forming equipment, for 15 years.
 He was born in Hungary in 1947, and emigrated to Canada during the Hungarian Revolution of 1956.
 As an engineer and entrepreneur, he ran a successful family business in Canada for decades, at its peak employing over 100 workers.
 He is an advocate of Austrian economics and a student of Professor Antal Fekete.
 Rudy can be reached at Rudy@lppfusion.com

 Fred Van Roessel, Research Electrical Engineer, joined LPPF in July, 2010 as a Research Electrical Engineer.
 He started his career in the Television Group at Philips Research Laboratories in the Netherlands.
 He stayed with Philips when he emigrated to the US, and was responsible for Broadcast Color Camera Development.
 Later on he developed the software and hardware for fully automating camera adjustments.
 For this and earlier work he has been awarded 17 patents.
 Fred can be reached at Fred@lppfusion.com